HL7/fhir/guides/daf2/pages/_includes/daf-core.md

 ## Introduction

-DAF-Core IG focuses on defining the minimum mandatory requirements for recording, searching for and fetching patient information.
-The data elements, extension and terminology identified by the various profiles in the DAF-Core IG are based on [ONC 2015 Edition Common Clinical Data Set (CCDS)] as well as essential administrative and conformance requirements.
+The DAF-Core implementation guide defines the minimum mandatory requirements for recording, searching for, and fetching patient information.
+The data elements, extension, and terminology used in the DAF-Core IG are based on [ONC 2015 Edition Common Clinical Data Set (CCDS)] in addition to essential administrative and conformance requirements.
-The profiles described in this IG are used by [DAF-Core], [DAF-Research] IGs and are intended to be leveraged as a common core by other US Realm implementations as well.
+The profiles described in this IG are used by [DAF-Core], [DAF-Research] IGs and are intended to be a common core for other US Realm guides.

 ## DAF-Core Actors

 The following actors are part of the DAF-Core IG.

-* DAF Requestor: A Health IT system that initiates the data access to retrieve patient data.
+* DAF Requestor: An application that initiates a data access request to retrieve patient data.
 This can be thought of as the client in a client-server interaction.
-* DAF Responder: A Health IT system that responds to the data access request providing patient data.
+* DAF Responder: A product that responds to the data access request providing patient data.
 This can be thought of as the server in a client-server interaction.

 ## Definitions, Interpretations and Requirements common to all DAF actors